MRCIEU/CheckSumStats/README.md

 The plot shows a strong positive correlation between the expected and reported effect sizes, an intercept close to zero and a slope that is close to 1.
 This is reasonably close to what wed expect to see in the absence of major analytical issues.
 The "arachidonic acid" GWAS provides a counter example ([Example 2](#example_2)).

-Note that the predict\_lnor\_sh can be quite slow, so you may want to clump your results prior to using, especially if you have \>100 SNPs.
+Note that the predict\_lnor\_sh can be quite slow, so you may want to clump your results prior to using it, especially if you have \>100 SNPs.
 Below is how you could clump your results using the ieugwasr package.

 ``` r
 Clump<-ieugwasr::ld_clump(clump_r2 = 0.01,clump_p=1e-8,dplyr::tibble(rsid=Dat$rsid, pval=Dat$p, id=Dat$id),pop="EUR")